2022 AIME I Solutions

 Solution:

 Write and for the semiperimeter.
-The splitting line through meets at the point with (then each piece has perimeter ).
-In triangle the law of sines shows this needs which reduces via and to true because those angles are complementary.
+The splitting line through meets at the point Equating the two piece perimeters and cancelling their common segment gives so In triangle the law of sines shows this needs which reduces via and to true because those angles are complementary.
 Hence the splitting line through is parallel to the angle bisector from and likewise the one through is parallel to the bisector from

 So and giving — a valid triangle.
 The perimeter is